yoriiis/svg-chunk-webpack-plugin/README.md

 });
 ```

-The `[chunkhash]` placeholder will add a unique hash based on the content of the chunk.
-When the chunk's content changes, `[chunkhash]` will change as well.
+The `[chunkhash]` placeholder will add a unique hash based on the content of the entrypoint.
+When the entrypoint's content changes, `[chunkhash]` will change as well.

 ```javascript
 new SvgChunkWebpackPlugin({